reframejs/reframe/helpers/wildcard-api/readme.md

 is in case you have many clients with many distinct data requirements:
 Maintaining a huge amount of tailored endpoints can become cumbersome.

-If you have only few clients then a tailored API is most likely the better choice.
-In our example above where the browser is our only cient, there are virtually no reason to not prefer a tailored API over a generic one.
+In our todo app example above, where the browser is our only cient and we have only few endpoints, there are virtually no reasons to not prefer a tailored API over a generic one.

-On the other side of the spectrum, if you want third parties to be able to access your data, you'd then have an unlimited number of clients, and a generic API is required.
+On the other side of the spectrum, if you want third parties to be able to access your data, then you have an unlimited number of clients and a generic API is required.

 ## Wildcard vs REST vs GraphQL